AmolDevkate1/Demo1/README.md

-# Demo1 this is an instrction mannual.
+ This is an instrction mannual.